What are Cannabinoids?

 What are CBD (cannabidiol) and CBDA (cannabidiolic acid)?

-CBD is a non-psychoactive cannabinoid found in the cannabis sativa plant.
+CBD is a non-intoxicating cannabinoid found in the cannabis sativa plant.
 It’s found in both industrial hemp plants as well as the marijuana plants grown by the medical cannabis industry.

 CBDA is the precursor; it will often be seen in low-THC concentrates for dabbing from cultivators such as Shelby County Community Services.